herbsjs/herbsjs.github.io/docs/entity/getting-started.md

 Entities have properties (fields), actions (methods) and often is uniquely identified by an ID.

 Some entities in your domain need to be retrieved and persisted from a repository (ex: database).
-For that you can use a glue like [herbs2knex](/docs/glues/Herbs2knex).
+For that you can use a glue like [herbs2knex](/docs/glues/Herbs2knex) or [herbs2mongo](/docs/glues/Herbs2mongo).

 ## Installing